 - Cellular inflammation.

-Besides dietary fat, insulin resistance is also affected by a diet filled with a lot of highly processed foods.
+Besides dietary fat, insulin resistance is also affected by a diet containing a significant amount of highly processed foods.
 This includes candy, donuts, many packaged goods, and frozen pre-made meals.
-To improve insulin sensitivity, aim to eat whole plant foods, which come with a host of vitamins, minerals, antioxidants, phytonutrients, fiber, and water.
+To improve insulin sensitivity, aim to eat whole plant foods, which come prepackaged with a host of vitamins, minerals, antioxidants, phytonutrients, fiber, and water.
 These foods have untold health benefits, and are required for optimal health, athletic performance, athletic recovery, and protection against lipid overload.

 Insufficient exercise is also a cause of insulin resistance.
 Exercise stimulates the muscle tissue to burn stored fat and to accept glucose from the blood.
 Adopting a regular exercise regimen is effective in improving insulin sensitivity.